rustam-isangulov/AzureOnBoarding/README.md

 }
 ```

-Output bindings are declaratively defined in the follwoing class:
+Output bindings are declaratively defined in the following class:

 ```csharp
 public class MultiOutputBlue